How to Create a Free Living Will: Step-by-Step Guide and Resources

 What are the benefits of having a living will?

-A living will provides peace of mind by documenting healthcare preferences, reduces emotional burden on loved ones, prevents conflicts, and minimizes legal complications.
+A living will provides peace of mind by documenting healthcare preferences, reducing the emotional burden on loved ones, preventing conflicts, and minimizing legal complications.

 Are living wills only for older adults?